SaidBecerra/PiPlant---Unix/README.md

   - Worked on the hardware and connecting the correct wires to the devices
   - Assambled the Raspberry Pi
-- Week 3: Refinement and presentation preparation -Connected the Raspberry Pi with VNC Viewer -Finalized the code to run the device
+- Week 3: Refinement and presentation preparation
+  - Connected the Raspberry Pi with VNC Viewer
+  - Finalized the code to run the device
-  -Uploaded the neccessary documents
+  - Uploaded the neccessary documents
-  -Prepared the presentation
+  - Prepared the presentation

 ## License
 MIT License